sillsdev/lang-font-picker/DEV_TO_DO.md

 - Fill in README
 - Import `@lfp/headless-lfp` as the logical guts of the component
-- Split out Header, Language, Fonts(, Footer) as own components/files to avoid one unwieldy file
+- Split out Language, Fonts as own components/files to avoid one unwieldy file
 - Create template/method/props to style (css?) the component parts by their `lfpClassNames`
 - Add unit tests
 - Implement props allowing replacement of generic components (`div`, `p`, `table`, etc.) with custom components